Generate KB skills at build time, don't parameterise them

 Since indirection is costly in LLM instructions, KB skills should be generated from templates rather than parameterised with runtime variables.

-Skills in skills/ hardcode paths dozens of times — in grep commands, script invocations, save targets.
+Skills in kb/instructions/ hardcode paths dozens of times — in grep commands, script invocations, save targets.
 Making the KB reusable across projects requires these paths to vary.
 Two options:

 Runtime variables — skills contain $CLAW_ROOT/notes/ and the LLM substitutes on every invocation.
 Adds interpretation overhead to every skill use, across every substitution site.
 Occasionally the LLM gets it wrong.